Bamscrown/New-York-Property-Sales-Analysis/README.md

 ### Data Source

 The Primary Data Set used for this Analysis is an "Excel file.xlsx" obtained from "Kaggle" with information about the property sale in the New York between the third Quarter of 2016 and the third Quarter of 2017.
-The data contains infromation such as the Boroughs in the New York, the unit sold, the property type  i.e wether the property sold is a commercial property or a residential property, the property selling price, sales date, Property Cathegory at the time of purchase and present, the property tax category at the time of purchase and present , amongst others
+The data contains infromation such as the Boroughs in the New York, the unit sold, the property type  i.e wether the property sold is a commercial property or a residential property, the property selling price, sales date, Property Category at the time of purchase and present, the property tax category at the time of purchase and present , amongst others
    [Download here](https://www.kaggle.com/datasets/new-york-city/nyc-property-sales)